 Published Research Indicates That Metal Implants Effect Electromagnetic Radiation Absorption Into The Body

 The presence of metal in or near the body can significantly increase a person’s wireless exposure.
 Metal can reflect and refocus wireless radiation, resulting in much higher SAR absorption rates into the body.
 The FCC, states, “Electrically conductive objects in or on the body may interact with sources of RF energy in ways that are not easily predicted.
 Examples of conductive objects in the body include braces, orthodontics and implanted metallic objects.
 Examples of conductive objects on the body include eyeglasses, jewelry, or metallic accessories.”

 Published research shows that eyeglasses with metal frames and metal jewelry can affect the SAR levels.
-For example, a study found the SAR measured in the eye closest to the phone increased up to almost 30% when metal glasses were a part of the calculation.
+For example, a study found the SAR measured in the eye closest to the phone increased when metal glasses were a part of the calculation.
 Similarly, publications have reported that the peak SAR can be up to 25% higher when a 900 MHz phone is pressed up to an ear pierced with a metallic object such as an earring.
 Another study looked at the SARs into the leg and reproductive organs when a cell phone was placed in a pocket alongside a keychain with a metal ring and found that the presence of a metallic ring significantly increases the averaged 10g SAR inside the testicle by more than 20% at 1.8 GHz.